PowerShell/Community-Blog/Posts/2022/09/Registry-Monitor.md

 The last two commands are not mandatory, because the Interop Services will wrap the handles in something called **Safe Handle**.
-This handle is released by the Garbage Collector at the end, but is not only a good practice, it creates the habit of monitoring object's lifecycles.
-If we are looking into interoperating with Windows more often, we need to get used on how it manages memory, to avoid unexpected behavior.
+This handle is released by the Garbage Collector at the end, but it's not only a good practice, it creates the habit of monitoring object's lifecycles.
+If we are looking into interoperating with Windows more often, we need to get used to how it manages memory, to avoid unexpected behavior.

 If you want a series of posts based on **PinVoke** and interoperability, let me know in the